dgillis91/osp3/README.md

     -t: Amount of time to allow the program to run for.
     -l: Log file path.
     -s: Maximum child processes.

+## Build
+This requires building two files.
+Clean with `make clean`.
+Then, you can build the master program with `make oss`, and the child with `make user`.

 ## Notes